Terms And Conditions

 - Advising us of any changes in your circumstances.

-Your continuing instructions will amount to your acceptance of these terms of business and there is no need to sign anything to say that you have received them.
+Your continuing instructions will amount to your acceptance of these terms of business.